This article was produced by, and reflects the views of, Huawei.

 Cyber threats are evolving.
 They are becoming more sophisticated, pervasive, and destructive.

 This should come as no surprise given the ubiquity of coverage surrounding recent attacks; perhaps more than ever, the future of network integrity is central to the cause of facilitating today’s digital economy.
-In an age moving towards the ubiquity of connected things, the contours of security will shape the future of commerce, technology, and privacy.
+In an age moving towards the internet of things, the contours of security will shape the future of commerce, technology, and privacy.
 And though there is consensus around the importance of combating digital threats, the path needed to defend our networks is much less clear.

 We conduct business in a world defined by connectivity.
 The past decades’ Information and Communication Technology (ICT) revolution has allowed transnational firms to establish narrowly focused segments of their supply chain across a host of countries.
 Fiber-optic networks and backbone routers help to enable the smooth transmission of data across the globe and make comparative specialization possible by linking fragmented technologies: RFID tags and sensors, communication networks, operational data, and security management software.

 The integrity of that network cannot be taken for granted.
-While this is not a problem exclusive to industry actors, the global nature of the ICT sector’s supply chain requires international cooperation to ensure that connectivity remains reliable and efficacious.
+While this is not a problem exclusive to industry actors, the global nature of the ICT sector’s supply chain requires international cooperation to ensure that seamless connectivity remains reliable and efficacious.
 Unfortunately, though standards setting bodies are plentiful, the international regulatory landscape for telecommunications networks remains inadequate.

 Today, the most globally competitive companies find themselves in the middle of an escalated regime conflict over the supervision of network integrity.
-Varied regulatory culture, claims of protectionism, and threats of retaliation made by the world’s two largest economies only exacerbate geopolitical entrenchment and distract from the challenge that industry faces.
+Varied regulatory culture, claims of protectionism, and threats of retaliation made by the world’s two largest economies only exacerbate geopolitical entrenchment and distract from the challenges that industry faces.
 The reality is that ICT spans across borders, continents, oceans, and even outer space.
-This only accentuates the need for a post-nationalist solution.
+This only highlights the need for a post-nationalist solution.

-Recent revelations (PDF) uncovering alleged covert hacking operations illuminate the problem of decentralization: Disparate, clandestine government action is undermining trust in multinational companies’ products.
-These actions could spur nations to adopt indigenous-only technology that would severely limit the market for multinationals, regardless of where headquartered.
+Recent revelations (PDF) uncovering alleged covert hacking operations illuminate the problem of decentralization: disparate, clandestine government action is undermining trust in multinational companies’ products.
+These activities could spur nations to adopt indigenous-only technology that would severely limit the market for multinationals, regardless of where headquartered.
 In an industry defined by global product research, development, and procurement, a company’s geographic headquarters should not predetermine nor prohibit its access to markets.
 Unfortunately, the current inadequate regulatory regime leaves room for abuse and distrust.